Bobby Lashley says Donald Trump isn’t racist

 - And much, much more in our weekly pro wrestling column.

 SI.com’s Week in Wrestling is published every Wednesday and provides beneath the surface coverage of the business of pro wrestling.
-This Super Bowl edition includes a feature interview with Impact Wrestling champion Bobby Lashley; a Wrestlers’ Tribune on the Super Bowl with Shane Helms; the Nitro Files with Eric Bischoff; a Top Ten with Kayfabe Commentaries; and Five Questions with The Blue Meanie.
+This Super Bowl edition includes a feature interview with Impact Wrestling champion Bobby Lashley; The Shoot on the Super Bowl with Shane Helms; the Nitro Files with Eric Bischoff; a Top Ten with Kayfabe Commentaries; and Five Questions with The Blue Meanie.

 Bobby Lashley on WWE, President Trump, and his fourth reign as Impact Wrestling’s world champion